exercism/python/concepts/fractions/about.md

 ## Creating Fractions

+Unlike `int`, `float`, and `complex` numbers, fractions do not have a literal form.
-The constructor is quite flexible.
+However, the fractions constructor is quite flexible.

 Most obviously, it can take take two integers.
 Common factors are removed, to convert the fraction to its "lowest form": the smallest integers that accurately represent the fraction.